open-energy-transition/osm-inductors/README.md

 # OSM-WIKIDATA Toolset
 This repository contains a set of tools to extract, transform and analyze wikidata electricity infrastructure information and asses its potential integration to Open Street Map.

-Currently, the repository has two python scripts:
+Currently, the repository contains three python scripts:

-  1. compare_osm_wikidata_powerplants.py, which is an OSM vs wikidata powerplant matching script.
+  1. compare_osm_wikidata_powerplants.py, which is an in depth OSM vs wikidata powerplant matching script.
   2. get_wiki_substations.py, which fetches classes and subclasses of substations in wikidata to generate a new dataset grouped by country.
+(First version of the fetching script, for more accurate results use "fetch_wiki_info_by_country")
+  3. fetch_wiki_info_by_country.py, which fetches classes and subclasses of any Qid that can be found in wikidata.
+To search and find a Qid, modify them accordingly in the config.yaml file.

 ## OSM vs Wikidata Power Plant Comparison